- Cape Breton Transit Route 13 drops at Wentworth Park at 5:05pm and 6:05pm & picks up at Cottage Rd at 8:20pm

 - Accessible washrooms are available on site.

-- Service animals are permitted and water bowls can be provided on site (see the ACAP station for details).
+- Service animals are permitted and water bowls can be provided on site (see Staff for details).

 - Contact us by June 22nd with any special accessibility requests.